infonl/dimpact-zaakafhandelcomponent/docs/development/INSTALL-DOCKER-COMPOSE.md

 Currently, our ZAC Docker Compose file contains a reference to a specific version of the ZAC Docker image.
 In order to use the latest ZAC Docker Image you can specify a ZAC Docker Image by setting the `ZAC_DOCKER_IMAGE` environment variable.
-You can find the latest version of the ZAC Docker Image on: https://github.com/infonl/dimpact-zaakafhandelcomponent/pkgs/container/zaakafhandelcomponent
+You can find the latest released version of the ZAC Docker Image on: https://github.com/infonl/dimpact-zaakafhandelcomponent/pkgs/container/zaakafhandelcomponent

 ### Running Docker Compose with ZAC